DANNY CELEBRATES 24 YEARS AS the BIG VALLEY JAMBOREE MAIN STAGE EMCEE

 A guitar from Dad at the age of 10

 Danny Hooper is a born entertainer, with a big talent that showed up early.
 He was just a young boy when he began performing with his drum-playing brother for family and friends.
 His father bought him his first guitar at the age of 10, an instrument that still hangs proudly on the wall of his office.
-Early on, Danny formed his own band, the Hayloft Rangers, and the hundreds of weekend performances in small town venues financed his college education.
+Early on, Danny formed his first band, the Hayloft Rangers, and the countless weekend performances in small town venues financed his college education.

 A talent contest leads directly to a Juno nomination